exercism/website-copy/tracks/javascript/exercises/triangle/mentoring.md

 }
 ```

-A wise student would would use `.sort` to simplify logics.
+A wise student would use `.sort` to simplify logics.

 Also, some students add test cases for degenerate triangles and implement a method to check that.